 8. What is the situation like in Lourdes ?

 The Sanctuary and hotels have put in place a range of measures to mitigate against Covid-19 and a number of pilgrimages have travelled successfully in recent months.
 The local vaccination rates around Lourdes are very high, with 96% of the local population vaccinated.
 The number of cases in Lourdes has been very low.
 Currently masks are

 required in the Sanctuary, including around the Grotto.

 9. Do I need a Visa or the new ETIAS to travel to France ?

 Currently, British passport holders do not need a visa to enter France.
 The only restriction is that you must not spend more than 90 days out of 180 consecutive days in the EU.
 A new scheme (ETIAS) is being introduced before the end of December 2022 but is highly unlikely to be in operation when we travel in June so we do not expect any visa process to follow for the 2022 pilgrimage.
+If it is introduced before 30th June 2022 we will signpost you on how to obtain this.
 EU passport holders will not need a Visa.
 Other passport holders should check the visa requirements that apply.

 Updated: 16th January 2022